john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/early_prep.md

 #### Abandoned Idea: WiFi on the Pi

 I was looking at [various](http://raspberrypihq.com/how-to-turn-a-raspberry-pi-into-a-wifi-router/) [guides](https://pimylifeup.com/raspberry-pi-wireless-access-point/) [online](https://jacobsalmela.com/2014/05/19/raspberry-pi-and-routing-turning-a-pi-into-a-router/) for turning your Raspberry Pi into a wireless router, so I can do all this wirelessly.
 Then I found out the RPi 3 has a built-in WiFi card.
 Great.
 Moving on.

+## Slow Loris

+Okay, I heard about a fun little protocol attack that can be made against Apache servers, and I would like to try it out.
+Maybe I can build a little [LAMP](https://en.wikipedia.org/wiki/LAMP_%28software_bundle%29) website to test it against.
+I will try to implement the attack in Java before the hack-a-thon and throw the code up on GitHub [here](https://github.com/theJollySin/AttackTheBlock).